40 Subtle Signs of Illness

 The Rx: The American Heart Association recommends that you have your blood pressure checked once a year.

 A Broken Bone

 "Perhaps one of the most under-screened and undertreated conditions is osteoporosis," says Adam Kreitenberg, MD, a rheumatologist in Tarzana, California.
 "Osteoporosis is a 'silent' condition characterized by the progressive loss of bone mineral density increasing one's risk for bone fractures.
 There are no signs or symptoms of osteoporosis until a fracture occurs.
 The most commonly fractured bones are the spine, hips and wrists.
 Those at increased risk include post-menopausal women, and those people with poor nutrition, low body weight, frequent falls and those taking certain medications, like steroids and anti-seizure medications."

-The Remedy Rx: "All women over 65 and men over 70 years of age should be screened for decreased bone density and their risk for fractures," says Kreitenberg.
+The Rx: "All women over 65 and men over 70 years of age should be screened for decreased bone density and their risk for fractures," says Kreitenberg.
 "Once diagnosed, osteoporosis may be treated with a number of different medications to decrease further bone loss and decrease the risk for bone fractures."

 "Frequent 'deep sighing' can be a sign of poorly controlled asthma," says Brian Greenberg, MD, an allergist-immunologist in Los Angeles.

-The Remedy Rx: We're all sighing more than usual these days.
+The Rx: We're all sighing more than usual these days.
 But if you notice that you're experiencing any breathing issues, see your healthcare provider.

 More Frequent Urination

 If you need to urinate more frequently, it could be a sign of diabetes.
 According to the Mayo Clinic, that happens when excessive glucose (sugar) builds up in your blood, and your kidneys spur more urination in an attempt to clear it.

 The Rx: If you notice any change in your bathroom habits, call your doctor.